belle2/basf2/analysis/doc/index-01-analysis.rst

 The recommended method is to get output directly from the VariableManger.
 New users are encouraged to start with this.

-We also support `NtupleMaker` which was developed first.

 .. _pandas: https://pandas.pydata.org/

 .. toctree:: VariableManagerOutput

+We also support `NtupleMaker` tools which were developed first.
+However we expect to deprecate this method in the next release, and eventually remove.
+The documentation is included here for backward compatibility.

 .. toctree:: NtupleMaker

 Event-based analysis